manishmadugula/Notes/Code/design_patterns.md

     .
   }
 ```
+- Have a look at enums/enums as class in java.md.

 #### Advantages
 - Easiest to write
-- Lazy loaded, the singleton will be initialised when the enum class is loaded, i.e. the first time enum class is referenced in your code.
 - Enum Singletons handled Serialization by themselves
 - Creation of Enum instance is thread-safe, reatino of Enum instance is thread-safe by default you don't need to worry about double checked locking.
 #### Disadvantages
 - Can't be inherited or inherit from something, not a class.

-### Eager Loading
-### Static factory method
+### 2. Static factory method
   - thread safe (the class initialization phase is guaranteed by the JLS (Java Language Specification) to be serial)
   ```java
   public class Singleton{